Does your child guess at unknown words instead of sounding them out?

 Some kids guess because they have been taught to guess.
 Believe it or not, guessing is taught as a reading strategy in many schools, so previous teachers may have encouraged a student to look at the pictures or use context clues to see if he could figure out what the unknown word was.

 Guessing is common among children who have been taught with the whole word or sight word method.
 They are accustomed to looking at the beginning letters and shapes of the words instead of paying attention to each phonogram in the word.

 Some kids guess because they don’t know what else to do.
-They haven’t been taught phonics or strategies for breaking down multisyllable words.
+They haven’t been taught phonics or strategies for breaking down multisyllabic words.

 What type of guesser is your child?

-With this method, your child will develop the good habit of looking at each phonogram, starting at the beginning of the word and then progressing through each phonogram in order.
+With this method, your child will develop the good habit of looking at each phonogram, starting at the beginning of the word, and then progressing through each phonogram in sequence.
 It won’t take long before your student will transfer this blending skill to printed words and you won’t need the letter tiles.